jmsvaz/teka/README.md

 Teka runs on Linux and Windows.

-This game is a Lazarus port of Gamine (http://gnunux.info/projets/gamine/README.html) as Gamine only runs on Linux.
+This game is a Lazarus port of [Gamine] (http://gnunux.info/projets/gamine/README.html) as Gamine only runs on Linux.

 ## License

-Copyright (C) 2010-2012 João Marcelo S. Vaz
+Copyright (C) 2011-2012 João Marcelo S. Vaz

 Teka is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.